rio-ke/proof-of-concepts/prometheus/Readme.md

 For the time being, I am going to add only the prometheus service to monitor prometheus itself.

+create the file under this location `/etc/prometheus` with the name of `prometheus.yml` include the below content

 ```bash
 # /etc/prometheus/prometheus.yml
 global: